stacked-git/stacked-git.github.io/README.md

 This is the code and content for the website https://stacked-git.github.io

+The source for the website is found in this `src` branch.

+The generated files for the website are deployed to the `master` branch.

 ## Prerequisites

 The site is generated using Nikola, https://getnikola.com.
 It is recommended